-Furthermore, Compagnie de Financement Foncier, a wholly-owned subsidiary of Crédit Foncier, is consolidated into the financial statements of Crédit Foncier.
-Crédit Foncier, 100% owned by BPCE, is itself consolidated in the financial statements of BPCE, which is domiciled in France and publishes a consolidated non-financial performance statement https://www.groupebpce.fr/Investisseur/Resultats/Documents-dereference
+Furthermore, Compagnie de Financement Foncier, a wholly-owned subsidiary of Crédit Foncier, is consolidated into the financial statements of Crédit Foncier, which is itself a wholly-owned subsidiary of BPCE and consolidated into the financial statements of BPCE.
+Pursuant to Article L. 233-16 of the French Commercial Code, non-financial performance information on Compagnie de Financement Foncier is produced via Groupe BPCE's consolidated non-financial performance statement.

-Pursuant to Article L. 233-16, Compagnie de Financement Foncier is therefore under no obligation to publish a non-financial performance statement for its own scope.